TessellateDataScience/faceShieldOptimisations/getStarted/README.md

 You'll need to get `caseInput.py` from our [online repository](https://github.com/TessellateDataScience/faceShieldOptimisations/tree/main/getStarted) and save it in the `./foamDockEnv` directory.
 Then make a copy of OpenFOAM's case (input) directory to ensure reproducibility via `cp -r /home/foamFiles/combined /home/foam/caseRun`.
 This `caseRun` directory should now be viewable, and moreover modifiable without risk of messing up the computations more permanently, within your `foamDockEnv` directory.

 ## Run a computation
 Conduct a test computation by executing `%run ./caseInput.py`, during which you'll get an estimate of the computation's time-to-completed.
-After the computation is complete you can stop our computational platform ('env') by executing `exit` then `exit` again.
+After the computation is complete you can stop our computational environment by executing `exit` then `exit` again.
 Nice work, you've entered the digital realm of _computational fluid dynamics_!

 Before you get carried away with excitement, realise you've simulated 1.0 seconds of the fluid dynamics, yet to have an adequate picture of what's happening overall for our scenario you'll probably need to simulate T ~ 45 [secs].
 To increase the time simulated modify `caseInput.py`, changing the `endTime` parameter to	= 45.0.
 If you have less than 4 cores available in your CPU you can change the number to be allocated to each computation via modifying `numbCores`.
 Save the file then run the computation.

+Note the **full computation will take days to complete**, so we recommend you disable hibernatation of your computer while running a computation.
+In the mean time perhaps check our [more comprehensive education](https://doc.cfd.direct/openfoam/user-guide-v13/backwardstep) material for overview of what elements (both physics and numerics) need to be addressed to conduct a realistic & accurate computation.

 ## Novel face-shield design
 The computation above simulates flow around a conventional face shield (labelled 'normal').
 We've also provided a novel design where surfaces cover the bottom and sides, with a gap near the wearer's face (labelled 'enclosed').
 Relevant differences between these designs are shown below: